ImperialCollegeLondon/safedata_validator/docs/data_format/taxa.md

 ## Ambiguous taxon names

 Some taxon names map to more than one taxon.
 For example, the genus _Morus_ can refer to either mulberries or gannets.
-The checking code will raise an error if it encounters an ambiiguous name.
+The checking code will raise an error if it encounters an ambiguous name.
 In these rare cases, you will need to look up the taxon in GBIF and provide the GBIF ID number in the **Taxon ID** field.

 The example in the table allows us to confirm that you mean this _Morus_: [https://www.gbif.org/species/2480962](https://www.gbif.org/species/2480962).